avt82/TagConnect/README.md

 -----
 # mcp2r16c
 **(Not yet designed)**
-Renesas R5F21xxxx series, no original cable, to pinout is an open question.
+Renesas R5F21xxxx 15-bit MCUs, no original cable, so the pinout is an open question for now.
 -----
 # ctx2msp430
 **(Not yet designed)**